cobi-bike/DevKit/FAQ.md

 ### Do I need to purchase a COBI system to start building a module?

 No, you can get started for free with the [COBI DevKit Simulator](https://github.com/cobi-bike/COBI.js-simulator) and test on a COBI system when you're ready.
-If you don't have a COBI system yet, you can purchase a Developer Edition on [cobi.bike/devkit](https://cobi.bike/devkit) or any other COBI System in our [online store](https://get.cobi.bike).
+If you don't have a COBI yet, you can purchase a Developer Edition on [cobi.bike/devkit](https://cobi.bike/devkit) or any other COBI System in our [online store](https://get.cobi.bike).

 ### How can I turn my website / webapp into a COBI module?